-Part 7 in our series on physical culturist Alexey Faleev.
-If you’re behind, catch up here.
+Part 7 in our 15-part series on physical culturist Alexey Faleev.
+If you’re behind, catch up by visiting the table of contents.

 Not afraid of a little nationalism, Faleev says that former Eastern Bloc countries dominate strength sports largely because they concentrate on doing the few important things well, whereas Western trainees are influenced by bodybuilding, physique magazines, and exercise machines.
 He does not actually say words like “narcissism” or “effeminacy,” but I’d guess he’s thinking them.